nkofficial-1005/bitovi/README.md

     Qdrant URL: http://host.docker.internal:6333/

 ### Step 8: Test the Workflow
 Trigger the workflow (scheduled to run every midnight) by clicking **Test Workflow** in n8n.
-Confirm that blog post data and embeddings are stored in PostgreSQL and Qdrant, respectively.
+The blog post data and embeddings should now be stored in PostgreSQL and Qdrant, respectively.

 ### Step 9: Use the RAG AI Agent
-The RAG AI Agent is now ready to accept prompts and generate answers.
+The RAG AI Agent is now ready to accept prompts and generate answers. 🎉